 Before we get to that, let’s take in the source of the Mach 1′s styling inspiration.
 The 1966 Ford GT40 was as spectacularly successful on the track as it was in its ability to convey the essence of GT racing of the time: just the bare minimum to still be nominally usable on the street; the last of its kind that could say that.
 Raw, lean and exuding pure power and speed, a classic that Ford eventually couldn’t resist recreating.

-This is a car I have some personal experience with, but I’ll save that for the next chapter of the Auto-Biography.
+This is a car I have some personal experience with.
 Let’s just say I actually got paid to drive Mach 1s as a seventeen year old, both the 1970 and 1971 versions.
-Ever since I wrote about that some years ago, I wondered if my memories of the Mach 1′s excessive under steer was colored by time and my sporadic bouts of Ford negativity.
+Ever since I wrote about that some years ago, I wondered if my memories of the Mach 1’s excessive under steer was colored by time and my sporadic bouts of Ford negativity.
 But I just happen to have some validation: a Car and Driver test of the brand new 1969 Mach1, with a 428 Cobra Jet, no less.

-With a very torquey 428 CID (7 L) v8 underrated at 335 (gross) hp, the Mach I was hindered bot in straight line acceleration as well as in the curves.
+With a very torquey 428 CID (7 L) V8 underrated at 335 (gross) hp, the Mach I was hindered both in straight line acceleration as well as in the curves.
 On the drag strip, holding back a bit in first gear to avoid totally melting the F70 -14 Polyglas tires yielded a modest 14.3 seconds and 100 mph.
-The Cobra Jet was Ford’s hottest street engine at the time, and a fairly remarkable working over of the generally dismal FE-engine.
-I remember being rather surprised at what Ford was able to wring out of that old anchor.
-The fact that it developed its peak power at 5200 rpm makes its general preferences known.
+The Cobra Jet was Ford’s hottest street engine at the time, and a fairly remarkable working over of the FE-engine, which was losing ground to the competition.
+The fact that it developed its peak power at 5200 rpm still maked its general preferences known.

-But trying to make the Mustang go any direction but straight was where the real problems arose; “the front tires howl and smoke and absolutely refuse to go in the direction they’re pointed”.
-And this is with the “competition handling package”.
+But trying to make the Mustang go any direction but straight was where the real problems arose; “the front tires howl and smoke and absolutely refuse to go in the direction they’re pointed“.
+And this is with the optional “competition handling package”.
 The rear axle’s sudden unwanted movements in the wrong directions didn’t help to round out a dismal picture.
-The Mustang, like all the pony cars, were meant to have small blocks, but the 351 I drove was hardly much better.
+The Mustang, like all the pony cars, were really meant to have small blocks, but the 351 I drove was hardly much better in regard to understeer.
 These were essentially cheap and crude cars with more power than they knew what to do with.
+The money was being lavished on their styling more than their chassis.
+What else was new, back then?

 The Mustang’s decline starting in 1969 included the interior.
 Granted, this one is not exactly a fair representative, but the general direction towards bulkier, deeper, darker and murkier interiors just increased the bad vibes from feeling lost in its cheap black bowels.
 Outward visibility was well on its way to wretched, which the 1971 model fully attained.